bigjosh/Bare-Metal-Blink-IR-Channel-Tester/README.md

 ### TX side

 The blink continuously sends pulses on the indicated side.
-Each pulse is 10us wide and they have ~100us between them.
+Each pulse is ~10us wide (#defined in code) and they have ~100us between them (computed 3*width).

 The blink turns debug pin `T` on when the IR LED is on.
 (Rising edge of `T` means IR LED just turned on)